blaenk/site/content/notes/computer-architecture.md

 ### RAID 4

 RAID 4 works via _block-interleaved parity_.
-Of the $N$ disks, $N - 1$ contain striped data as in RAID 0, while the last disk has parity blocks.
+Of the `$N$` disks, `$N - 1$` contain striped data as in RAID 0, while the last disk has parity blocks.
 The tracks of each stripe are XORed to compute the corresponding parity block.
 If one disk fails, the remaining disks and the parity block can be XORed to reconstruct the data of the failed disk.

-RAID 4 multiplies the data read throughput by $N - 1$, i.e. ignoring the parity disk.
+RAID 4 multiplies the data read throughput by `$N - 1$`, i.e. ignoring the parity disk.

 The data write throughput of RAID 4 is half the throughput of one disk, because it requires two accesses for every write.
 This is because the parity disk has to be accessed to read the old value and the new value has to be written back.